Redskins deal with sweltering heat at training camp; injuries piling up

-The sun was the victor on the ninth practice session of Washington Redskins training camp.
+The sun was the victor during the ninth practice session of Washington Redskins training camp.

-The heat index reached the upper 90s Sunday and the coaching staff took measures to compensate after a physical practice Saturday.
-There were more extended water breaks and the session ended at about an hour and 45 minutes.
+The heat index reached the upper 90s in Richmond on Sunday, and the coaching staff took measures to compensate after a physical practice Saturday.
+There were more extended water breaks, and the session ended after about 1 hour 45 minutes.
 Practices had typically been going for two-plus hours.
-There have been plenty of hot days, but Sunday seemed stickier, thicker and just more sweltering.
+There have been plenty of hot days, but Sunday seemed stickier, thicker and more sweltering.

-Offensive linemen Tyler Catalina and Kyle Kalis both left the field due to heat-related issues.
-Catalina was down on both knees, head on the ground with trainers before getting up and riding off on the cart.
+Offensive linemen Tyler Catalina and Kyle Kalis both left the field because of heat-related issues.
+Catalina was down on both knees, head on the ground, with trainers before getting up and riding off on a cart.
 Kalis left under his own power, walking slowly with a soaking towel over his head and neck on the way to the medical tent.

 [Now that he’s healthy, Jonathan Allen sees no reason he can’t dominate]

-The injuries have also begun to pile up.
+The injuries have begun to pile up.

-Guard Shawn Lauvao did not participate due to an ankle sprain.
+Guard Shawn Lauvao did not participate because of an ankle sprain.
 Adonis Alexander and Martez Carter are dealing with hamstring issues.
 Carter was announced as day-to-day.

 Receiver Jamison Crowder and safety D.J.
 Swearinger both took a day off to rest their legs.

-Tackle Moses Morgan had his foot stepped on in Saturday’s practice and did not suit up.
-Receiver Josh Doctson remains limited with a shoulder injury.
+Tackle Moses Morgan had his foot stepped on in Saturday’s practice and did not suit up Sunday.
+Wide receiver Josh Doctson remains limited with a shoulder injury.

-Defensive lineman Matt Ioannidis practiced, but is dealing with turf toe.
+Defensive lineman Matt Ioannidis practiced but is dealing with turf toe.

 “He’s just getting treatment,” Coach Jay Gruden said, “but he’s a very tough individual and he does not want to miss practice, so he’s fighting through it.
-Hopefully, it’s obviously not terrible turf toe, but it is painful for him.
+Hopefully it’s obviously not terrible turf toe, but it is painful for him.
 You can see.
-Just getting the treatment before and after practice doing what he’s supposed to do.”
+Just getting the treatment before and after practice, doing what he’s supposed to do.”

 Gruden also confirmed that running back Chris Thompson (leg) won’t play against the New England Patriots in the preseason opener on Thursday.